Sexual Healing After Trauma

 5. Do not avoid the subject of sex with survivors.
 It is the elephant in the room.
 When we avoid the talking about sex we simply reinforce the false cultural notion that sex is shameful and to be kept in secret.
 This further isolates survivors.
 Sexual abuse brands a person with someone else’s shame and hatred (Caputi) and is the extreme result of this cultural taboo.
 At the same time, avoid over-sexualizing survivors.
 Some survivors of sexual trauma have internalized their objectification to the extent that they only feel valuable when sexually desired.
 This is a natural response to surviving sexual abuse.
 Let your partner or friend know that their sexuality is sacred, that it is theirs, and that they too are sacred.
 For more information, read Jane Caputi’s article on “The Transmission of Affect,” listed below.

 Above all, just as sexuality can be exercised in harmful ways, as in the case of sexual trauma, it can also be used to heal, transform, and create positive connection.
 However you look at it, sex is powerful.
 Think about it: “Whenever mind, emotions, the body, and relationship all interface in one experience, a behemoth of catalytic convergence results” (Cohn, 86).
 Or, put differently by one of my favorite writers, Aurora Levins Morales, reclaiming sexuality is essential to our humanity because it “at its core is the real fire we are all after, that blazing and untarnished aliveness that lies within everything of value and spirit that we do.”
 (Cohn, 283).
-We must begin to think of healthy sexuality as a kind of wholeness.
+We must begin to think of healthy sexuality as an element of our wholeness.
 Sex for sex’s sake is neither inherently healthy nor healing, though it can be if one exercises agency and feels free to experience pleasure.
 True, authentic sexuality puts us in touch with what Audre Lorde calls “the erotic.”
 The erotic, according to Lorde, “is a measure between the beginnings of our sense of self and the chaos of our strongest feelings.
 It is an internal sense of satisfaction to which, once we have experienced it, we know we can aspire.
 For having experienced the fullness of this depth of feeling and recognizing its power, in honor and self-respect we can require no less of ourselves” (189).
 The erotic is a life-giving force that informs the whole person.
 If one’s spirit is wounded, then their sexuality may also suffer.
 If one’s body has suffered trauma, their spirit may also experience pain.
 People are complex creatures, and it is not entirely possible to isolate sex from the soul.
 Thus, a significant part of healing from sexual trauma is learning to be sexual again in a way that is accessible and meaningful to the survivor.